António de Medeiros e Almeida: Azores – Alcohol, Sugar, Bensaúde & C. ª

 In the early 1940s, António Medeiros e Almeida was already a prestigious businessman, who successfully managed his car company and the Azorean businesses inherited by his father's death in 1936, including participation in the União das Fábricas Açorianas de Alcohol (UFAA), factories that produced industrial alcohol and sugar from sugar beet molasses.
-In 1967, the businessman founded SINAGA - Sociedade de Indústrias Agrícolas Açoreanas SARL, which had two factories on the island of São Miguel, Santa Clara (sugar) and Lagoa (alcohol), and was Chairman of the Board of Directors until his death.
+In 1967, the businessman founded SINAGA - Sociedade de Indústrias Agrícolas Açoreanas SARL, which had two factories on the island of São Miguel, Santa Clara (sugar) and Lagoa (alcohol), and was chairman of the Board of Directors until his death.

 Bensaúde & C. ª

 As part of the business connection with the Azores archipelago, he dealt closely with Vasco Elias Bensaúde (1896 - 1967), owner of Bensaúde & C. ª, a business group founded in 1820, with which the Medeiros e Almeida family had business together.
-The spectre of a German invasion during the Second World War, lead Vasco Bensaúde, of Jewish origin, to offer a partnership to António Medeiros e Almeida.
+The spectre of a German invasion during the Second World War, led Vasco Bensaúde, of Jewish origin, to offer a partnership to António Medeiros e Almeida.
 In 1941 he temporarily transferred the entire family business share to his friend, who assumed the role of managing partner of the company.
 At the end of the war, the shares were returned to their owners and later, in 1965, Medeiros e Almeida asked Vasco Bensaúde to find his replacement so that he could depart from the business world and dedicate himself to the transformation of his house into a museum.
 His departure from Bensaúde & C. ª would only take place in 1967, after Vasco's death.